 - A = accountable

 - I = informed

-A clear workflow process takes away the confusion and tension that might happen when people are not sure of what to do.
+It is important to have a clear workflow process in place in order to prevent confusion and tension about what might happen when people are unsure of what to do.

 Each task in the RACI chart is then transferred to the Job Description for each position.

-3) Next is to get your people to follow the workflow and execute their role.
+3) Next is to get your people to follow the workflow and execute their role to achieve maintenance improvement.

 This may sound easy but anyone who’s supervised a group of people knows that it can be challenge.
 From IDCON’s basic beliefs: